What's it all about?

 Eating: There's an exceptional range of places to eat in Hackney, from the famous Vietnamese and Turkish restaurants on Mare Street, to newcomers such as Lardo, which serves pizza and Italian dishes.
 Broadway Market is also lined with popular restaurants and bars, and its busy Saturday stalls sell organic produce and offer all the latest street food trends.

-Drinking: A host of local pubs in Hackney have been revamped, from the Windsor Castle to the Kenton, there's no shortage of places to go for a pint of real ale or a roast dinner.
+Drinking: A host of local pubs in Hackney have been revamped, from The Old Ship to the Cat & Mutton, there's no shortage of places to go for a pint of real ale or a roast dinner.
 Local residents would tell you that the best place to go for a traditional roast is the Prince Arthur.
 Bar Oslo attracts a Saturday night crowd and hosts gigs upstairs.

 Culture and arts: The Hackney Empire is the grand dame of theatre here, mounting some world class shows, and the area supports a number of fringe venues including The Yard, the Hackney Shed and the Arcola.
 The Hackney Picturehouse shows excellently curated selection of films.
-Vyner Street has been described as the most significant gallery row in London, and its First Thursdays attract a hip, young crowd.
 London College of Fashion is just around the corner.

 Heritage: Hackney Historical Buildings Trust holds open days at the Grade I listed St Augustine’s Tower, which allow you to climb the tower and even ring the bell.
 The National Trust managed Sutton House is open to visitors and holds a range of tours, events, family days and exhibitions.